 Take strict action against mask violators: DGCA tells airlines as Covid cases rise

-Surprise inspections are to be carried out at airports and on airlines and passengers, the DGCA said.
+In a statement, the Directorate General of Civil Aviation (DGCA) said it will be conducting "random checks" in aircraft across the country to see if the COVID-19 protocol is being enforced or not.
+Airlines have to ensure that passengers are wearing face masks properly throughout the journey and there is proper sensitisation of passengers through various platforms, it mentioned.
+"In case a passenger does not comply with the directions, strict action will be taken by airlines against the passenger," it added.

-Airlines have to ensure that passengers are wearing face masks properly throughout the journey and ensure proper sensitisation through various platforms, the regulator said.
+In view of the rise in the number of COVID-19 cases, the airlines have been advised again on August 16 to strictly comply with COVID-19 protocol inside the aircraft, it mentioned.